Return to work: Management challenge of our ageMonday 27 July 2020

 Sean Williams concluded the conversation: “Never waste a crisis,” he said.
 “A crisis gives leaders permission to reinvent the future in ways that aren’t constrained by the past.”

-For more content related to the Covid-19 crisis, please visit our Leading Through Uncertainty hub.
+For more content related to the Covid-19 crisis, please visit CMI's Leading Through Uncertainty hub.

 You might also like these posts on this topic: